-Marko Predic is the director of infection prevention at Orange Park Medical Center in Orange Park, Florida.
+Marko Predic is the division vice president of infection prevention for HCA Capitol Division.
 His background is in microbiology and epidemiology having graduated with both his bachelor’s and master’s degrees from the University of Florida.
-He has worked at the University of Florida and at Shands Hospital of Jacksonville as an infection preventionist before transitioning into his current role.
-Daily work in the field of infection prevention consists of protecting both patients and staff from diseases/illness entering the facility as well as preventing and illness from occurring during patient’s admission.
-Marko Predic works closely with our local health departments, state health departments, and stays up to date on current CDC recommendations for many diseases and emerging illnesses.
+He has worked as an infection preventionist at UF Health Jacksonville and the director of infection prevention at HCA Florida Orange Park Hospital.
+He works closely with 14 directors at 19 facilities within their division spanning Virginia, Kentucky, Indiana, and New Hampshire.
+Marko Predic works closely with local health departments, state health departments, and stays up to date on current CDC recommendations for many diseases and emerging illnesses.
 Marko has spoken and presented posters at the Association for Professionals in Infection Control and Epidemiology conferences in 207, 2018, and 2019.
 APIC has awarded him awards for best New Abstract and also a team award for Heroes of APIC recognizing his team at UF Health Jacksonville.

 The Master of Science in Epidemiology degree is a 36-credit program that prepares students for careers in the public health arena that are focused on the surveillance and prevention of illnesses among diverse populations around the world.
 Students will be trained in the foundational aspects of epidemiology including person, place and time, risk and protective factors, and the social determinants of health.
 Areas of focus may include: chronic disease, infectious disease, geriatric, environmental, psychiatric, social, cancer and maternal and child health epidemiology.